Memphis vs. Navy NCAA Football Odds, Plays and Insights | October 14, 2021

 Over/Under Insights

-- Memphis has combined with its opponents to put up more than 55 points in all five games this season.
+- Memphis has combined with its opponents to score more than 56 points in all five games this season.

-- Navy and its opponents have combined to score more than 55 points in three of five games this season.
+- Navy's games have gone over 56 points in two opportunities this season.

-- The two teams combine to score 53.6 points per game, 1.4 less than the total in this contest.
+- The combined points per game average of the two teams, 53.6, is 2.4 points fewer than Thursday's over/under.

-- These two squads surrender a combined 64.9 points per game, 9.9 more than this contest's over/under.
+- This contest's total is 8.9 points lower than the 64.9 these two squads combine to give up per game in 2021.

-- Tigers games this season feature an average total of 62.8 points, a number 7.8 points higher than Thursday's over/under.
+- The Tigers and their opponents have scored an average of 62.8 points per game in 2021, 6.8 more than Thursday's total.

 Memphis Stats and Trends